panoptic-labs/docs/research/2023-09-06-repo-walkthrough/2023-09-06-repo-walkthrough.md

-One PanopticPool that orchestrates all interactions in the protocol Two CollateralTrackers, one for each constituent token0 and token1 in the Uniswap pool A canonical SFPM - the SFPM manages liquidity across every Panoptic Pool
+One PanopticPool that orchestrates all interactions in the protocol Two CollateralTrackers, one for each constituent token0 and token1 in the Uniswap pool A canonical SFPM — the SFPM manages liquidity across every Panoptic Pool

-There are five primary roles assumed by actors in this Panoptic Ecosystem:
+Actors within the Panoptic Ecosystem take on five primary roles:

 ### 1. Panoptic Liquidity Providers (PLPs)